llach/franka_force/README.md

 Run `franka.py`.
 If `with_vis=False`, the grasp is executed and the resulting force trajectory is plotted.
 Set it to `True` to see the grasp.

+## Oscillating Forces

+On the [`oscillations` branch ](https://github.com/llach/franka_force/tree/oscillations) of this repo lies a version of the gripper producing unstable contact force readings during the grasp.